 Indeed, this waterfall sported world class dimensions, but perhaps even more impressive was the fact that the waterfall was in an area that was probably as undeveloped and as pristine as we could recall.

-That technicality of it being permanent and single-drop was important, but then again, I swore Norway had Vettisfossen, which was also a permanent single-drop waterfall taller than Kaieteur Falls.
+That technicality of it being both permanent and single-drop was important, but then again, I swore that Norway had Vettisfossen, which was also a permanent single-drop waterfall taller than Kaieteur Falls.

 So what was it like to visit Kaieteur Falls?

 I recalled there were at least three or four stops with views of the impressive Kaieteur Falls during this hike.

 Therefore, the overall time we spent on this excursion was about 90 minutes.